-Kenneth M. Trombly, Partner, is a civil trial attorney licensed to practice law in the District of Columbia and Maryland, whose practice is limited to representing plaintiffs in catastrophic injury and wrongful death litigation in state and federal courts.
-He is one of only a dozen Washington, DC-based attorneys who are board certified as a “Civil Trial Advocate” by the National Board of Trial Advocacy – a designation recognized by the American Bar Association, based on demonstrated jury trial experience, a written examination, and references from judges in whose courts he has tried a jury case, as well as defense attorneys who have defended cases where he represented the plaintiff.
-Mr. Trombly has handled numerous significant cases on behalf of seriously injured persons, from seven figure settlements to noteworthy cases that have resulted in local or national publicity.
-The recipient of an “AV Preeminent” rating from Martindale-Hubbell for over a decade – its highest rating – he is also one of a small group of Washington DC injury attorneys who are currently included in both “The Best Lawyers in America” (Woodward White Publishing Co.) and “Super Lawyers” (Law & Politics magazine).
+Kenneth M. Trombly is a civil trial attorney licensed to practice law in the District of Columbia and Maryland, who limits his practice to representing plaintiffs and their families in catastrophic injury and wrongful death litigation in state and federal courts.
+He is one of only ten Washington, DC-based attorneys who are board certified as a “Civil Trial Advocate” by the National Board of Trial Advocacy – a designation recognized by the American Bar Association, based on demonstrated jury trial experience, a written examination, and references from both former opponents and judges before whom he has appeared.
+The recipient of an “AV Preeminent” rating from Martindale-Hubbell – its highest rating – for over a decade, he is also one of a small group of Washington DC catastrophic injury attorneys who are currently included in both “The Best Lawyers in America” (Woodward White Publishing Co.) and “Super Lawyers”.

-After earning his undergraduate degree at The George Washington University, he attended Columbus School of Law of The Catholic University of America, where he was a staff member of the Catholic University Law Review, a student coordinator of the Columbus Community Legal Services clinic, and a participant in the school’s then fledgling Law Students in Court Criminal Justice Clinical Program.
-Mr. Trombly earned his undergraduate degree at The George Washington University (B.A., 1970), where he was elected to the Student Council and was active in Alpha Phi Omega service fraternity, Tau Epsilon Phi fraternity, and other activities.
-As a young lawyer, before his legal practice took on its present focus, he was an active criminal defense attorney, regularly accepting court appointments to represent indigent clients in the District of Columbia.
+After earning his undergraduate degree at The George Washington University, he attended Columbus School of Law of The Catholic University of America, where he was a staff member of the Catholic University Law Review, a student coordinator of the school’s Columbus Community Legal Services clinic, and a participant in its then-fledgling Law Students in Court Criminal Justice Clinical Program.
+As a young lawyer, before his legal practice took on its present focus, Ken regularly accepted appointments to represent indigent criminal defendants in the District of Columbia Superior Court.
 During this period, he attended the National College of Criminal Defense in Houston, TX, and was the recipient of a U.S. Department of Justice grant to assist him in furthering his training as a trial lawyer.
-In the early 1980’s, when Ken began representing people who were injured on account of the negligence of others, Ken found this work to be both emotionally and intellectually rewarding – and within a decade, his law practice had gradually become solely focused on representing catastrophically injured persons and their families.
-In 2010, he was honored by the Trial Lawyers Association for The DC Metropolitan Area, as Trial Lawyer of the Year.
+In the early 1980’s, when he began representing people who were injured on account of the negligence of others, Ken found this work to be both emotionally and intellectually rewarding – and within a decade, his law practice had gradually become focused on representing catastrophically injured persons and their families.
+In 2010, he was honored by the Trial Lawyers Association of Metropolitan Washington, DC as Trial Lawyer of the Year.

 Maryland Bar, 1973; District of Columbia Bar, 1975; United States District Court for the District of Maryland, 1974; United States District Court for the District of Columbia, 1975; United States Court of Appeals for the District of Columbia Circuit, 1975; United States Court of Appeals for the Fourth Circuit, 1977; United States Supreme Court, 1978.

 Mentor Attorney, District of Columbia Bar, Bread for the City Legal Clinic, D.C.
 Bar Pro-bono Project, 2001-present.
 Elected to Steering Committee of the D.C.
-Bar Section on Injury to Persons and Property, 1995; Co Chair, 1996-1997; D.C.
+Bar Section on Injury to Persons and Property, 1995; Co-Chair, 1996-1997; D.C.
 Bar Section on Litigation; elected to Steering Committee of the D.C.
 Bar Law Office Management Section; Member, Section on Public Interest and the Courts; Co-author of 1996 revisions to the chapter on Handling Personal Injury Cases, D.C.
 Practice Manual (D.C.
-Bar Publications); Digested Opinions of the Honorable Charles R. Richey for The District Court Digest, a DC Bar Publication; Delegate, District of Columbia Judicial Conference, 1995, 1998, 1999; Moderator, District of Columbia Superior Court Annual Bench & Bar Meeting, 1998; Bar Association of the District of Columbia, Member of Review Panel for 1998 and 2002 Revisions of Standardized Civil Jury Instructions for the District of Columbia.
+Bar Publications); Digested Opinions of the Honorable Charles R. Richey for The District Court Digest, a DC Bar Publication; Delegate, District of Columbia Judicial Conference, 1995, 1998, 1999; Moderator, District of Columbia Superior Court Annual Bench & Bar Meeting, 1998; Bar Association of the District of Columbia, Member of Review Panels for 1998 and 2002 Revisions of Standardized Civil Jury Instructions for the District of Columbia.

 American Association for Justice (formerly known as The Association of Trial Lawyers of America); Sustaining Member; Article Peer Reviewer, TRIAL Magazine; Member, Standing Committee on Public Education, 1993-1996; Sections: Product Liability, Professional Negligence, Motor Vehicles and Premises Liability; Member, Traumatic Brain Injury Litigation Group; Member, Interstate Trucking Litigation Group; Fellow, National College of Advocacy.

 American Bar Association; Fellow, American Bar Foundation; Member, Section on Litigation; Member, Committee on Trial Evidence; Member, Committee on Product Liability; Guest reviewer April/May 2007 issue of Law Practice Magazine, “How to Build and Manage a Personal Injury Practice, 2nd Ed”.

-American Board of Trial Advocates; Charter Member, District of Columbia Chapter; Treasurer, 2004-2005; President 2006-2010; Fellow, American Board of Trial Advocates Foundation; Master, George Washington American Inn of Court (1993-2000); Member and Panel Attorney, National Crime Victims Bar Association; Trial Lawyers for Public Justice; American Association of Jewish Lawyers and Jurists; Maryland Association for Justice; Fellow, Roscoe Pound Civil Justice Institute Foundation; Sustaining member, Simon E. Sobeloff Law Society; Member, Advisory Council, Tzedek D.C.; Member, The Counsellors; Supporting Member, The Melvin M. Belli Society; Member, The American College of Board Certified Attorneys.
+American Board of Trial Advocates, Charter Member, District of Columbia Chapter; Treasurer, 2004-2005; President 2006-2010; Life Fellow, American Board of Trial Advocates Foundation; Master, George Washington American Inn of Court (1993-2000); Member and Panel Attorney, National Crime Victims Bar Association; Member, Trial Lawyers for Public Justice; Member, American Association of Jewish Lawyers and Jurists; Member, Maryland Association for Justice; Supporting Fellow, Roscoe Pound Civil Justice Institute Foundation; Sustaining member, Simon E. Sobeloff Law Society; Member, Advisory Council, Tzedek D.C.; Life Member, The Counsellors; Supporting Member, The Melvin M. Belli Society; Member, The American College of Board Certified Attorneys.

-Trained and certified by the Multi-Door Office of the District of Columbia Superior Court as a Mediator for civil cases, regularly serving as a neutral assigned by the Court to assist in the resolution of cases in the Superior Court’s Civil Division (2013-present); Volunteer Arbitrator, District of Columbia Superior Court, (1993-present), and Circuit Court for Prince Georges County, Maryland, (1996-present).
+Trained and certified by the Multi-Door Office of the District of Columbia Superior Court as a Mediator for civil cases, serving pro-bono as a neutral assigned by the Court to assist in the resolution of cases in the Superior Court’s Civil Division (2013-2018); Volunteer Arbitrator, District of Columbia Superior Court and Circuit Court for Prince Georges County, Maryland.

 Appointed in 2003 as a Special Master by the Honorable Royce C. Lamberth, Chief Judge, United States District Court for the District of Columbia, in the cases of Boulos v.
 Islamic Republic of Iran, and Peterson v.
 Islamic Republic of Iran (Beirut, Lebanon Marine barracks bombing cases).